coryodaniel/ballast/README.md

             - "preemptible"
 ```

-## Development
+## Contributing

 Ballast is built with the [bonny operator framework](https://github.com/coryodaniel/bonny) and Elixir.

 [Terraform](https://terraform.io) is used to provision test clusters.

 A number of make targets exist to aid in development and testing: